 NJHMFA Small Landlord Emergency Grant Program – NJHMFA reopened a program that assists small rental property owners and their tenants during the COVID-19 emergency, funded through the CARES Act.
 The program was launched in August and reopened for a second phase with expanded eligibility guidelines.
 The grant supports vulnerable landlords of properties by reimbursing them for missed/reduced rent payments between April and July 2020.
 Landlord grantees will be required to forgive the back rent and late fees that their tenants have accrued during the April to July period.
 Applicants must be the Primary Property Owner of a residential property and registered with the New Jersey Department of Community Affairs (NJDCA) Bureau of Housing Inspection within the Registration Inspection Management System (RIMS) database.
 Eligible properties must have between 3 and 30 units; may not be a seasonal or vacation rental property; have at least one non-vacant rental unit that was impacted by COVID-19 between April and July 2020; and have low-to-moderate rent levels.
 The Application for the second phase opened on September 28th at 12pm and closed on October 13th at 4pm.
 Eligible and complete applications will be reviewed and awarded in a computer-randomized order to give each application an equal chance of receiving funds.

-NJEDA Small Business Emergency Assistance Loan Program – A $10 million program that will provide working capital loans of up to $100,000 to businesses with less than $5 million in revenues.
-Loans made through the program will have ten-year terms with zero percent for the first five years, then resetting to the EDA’s prevailing floor rate (capped at 3.00%) for the remaining five years.
+NJEDA Small Business Emergency Assistance Loan Program – A $10 million program that provided working capital loans of up to $100,000 to businesses with less than $5 million in revenues.
+Loans made through the program have ten-year terms with zero percent interest for the first five years, then resetting to the NJEDA’s prevailing floor rate (capped at 3.00%) for the remaining five years.
 Applications for this program are currently closed.
-Applicants may now check the status of Small Business Emergency Assistance Loan applications online.
+Applicants can check the status of their Small Business Emergency Assistance Loan applications online.

 NJDCA Main Street New Jersey COVID-19 Relief Program – A $1.6 million program that will provide grants to District Management Organizations that participate in Main Street New Jersey (MSNJ), to fund eligible COVID-19 recovery activities and costs occurring with the boundaries of the designated MSNJ district.